Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Declaration.md

 This demands the emergence of something massive, positive, and good that inspires the hope and courage that cause people to rise.

-The only force on earth capable of meeting this moment in history is a higher order and more perfect union among people of goodwill at the individual and local level.
+The only force on earth capable of meeting this moment in history is a higher order and more perfect union among people of goodwill at the individual and local level, connected around the world.

-This higher functional unity must be forged such that it is actually capable of meeting the needs, accomplishing the goals, and solving the problems we face.
+This higher functional unity must be forged such that it is actually capable of meeting the needs, solving the problems, and accomplishing the goals we face.

 **THE CHASM**